-- All full bathrooms must have recessed medicine cabinets AND a full height mirror over all vanities. - Controls in ALL tubs and showers in ALL units must be offset toward the front of the bathing unit. - Vanity sizes in all units must be a minimum of 36" wide. - In all Type A and Type B units the blocking for grab bars must be installed on the bathing fixture. - For new construction projects, tubs and showers must be one-piece and a minimum of 32" wide. - All faucets, shower heads and toilets must be EPA "Watersense" rated. - All water heaters, regardless of location, must be in an overflow pan that is piped to exterior.
+- All full bathrooms must have recessed medicine cabinets AND a full height mirror over all vanities. - Controls in ALL tubs and showers in ALL units must be offset toward the front of the bathing unit. - Vanity sizes in all units must be a minimum of 36" wide. - In all Type A and Type B units the wood/OSB/plywood blocking for grab bars must be molded into the bathing fixture.
+They must also have flat back walls for grab bar installations, per 2009 ANSI A117.1, Section 607 and 608.
+Solid wood blocking in walls behind bathing fixture is still required. - For new construction projects, tub/showers bathing fixtures must be one-piece and have a minimum usable inside space of 30" wide and 58" long. - All faucets, shower heads and toilets must be EPA "Watersense" rated. - All water heaters, regardless of location, must be in an overflow pan that is piped to exterior.
 Pressure relief valves must also be piped to the exterior.
 Water heaters must be placed in closets to allow for their removal and inspection by/through the closet door. - Hub/floor drains must be piped to the outside or piped to sanitary sewer with mandatory primed p-trap. - Electric water heaters must have an Energy Factor rating of at least 93%. - Offset toilet flanges are prohibited for use under toilets. - In all Type A units the grab bars must be installed per code around toilets and in the tubs/showers. - Roll-in showers must have shower head with wand on a sliding bar.
 The controls must be installed at 27" maximum from mandatory permanently mounted seats.
 Showers may have a maximum 1/2" curb with half of it being beveled.
 Curbless showers require a collapsible water dam installed prior to occupancy.
 All roll-in showers must have a 36" x 60" minimum clear inside "usable" floor space and have a shower rod and weighted shower curtain installed.
-There must be a diverter on the shower control that diverts water to a separate shower head that is mounted on the end wall opposite the fold down seat.
+There must be a diverter on the shower control that diverts water to a separate shower head that is mounted on the end wall opposite the fold down seat. - All plumbing pipes must be installed inside wall cavities.
+Connections to water and sewer lines may not be made through floors or cabinet bottoms. - Unit water shut-off valves must be located in a reachable location and be clearly marked with signage.